-The AAFP staff members work with the HOPS Content Strategy Team (see below) and the Marketing Division to disseminate the guideline upon publication.
+The AAFP guideline staff members work with other divisions including Communications and Marketing to disseminate the guideline upon publication.
 Staff members also submit the published guideline to the National Guidelines Clearinghouse for dissemination.
 Any derivatives made relating to the guideline will also be publicized via a marketing plan.

 a.
 Determination by SCPG/CHPS

 All guidelines developed by the AAFP are scheduled for a review five years after completion.
 However, literature pertaining to a guideline is monitored regularly, and if it is deemed necessary, a review can be initiated sooner.
 Whichever the case, when a guideline review is initiated, a preliminary search of the literature is completed and brought to the SCPG to determine if a new systematic review is necessary.
 If so, the topic will be nominated to AHRQ for a full systematic evidence update.
-If not, the SCPG will decide whether to reaffirm the guideline for another set time period not to exceed five years, or sunset the guideline.
+If not, the SCPG will decide whether to reaffirm the guideline for additional time not to exceed five years, or sunset the guideline.
 The SCPG’s recommendation is then approved by CHPS and the Board of Directors.

 a.
-External guidelines may be reviewed for endorsement by the AAFP initiated by a request from another organization, a request from a member, or if identified as having a high applicability to family medicine.
+External guidelines may be reviewed for endorsement by the AAFP following a request from another organization, a request from a member, or if identified as having a high applicability to family medicine.

 b.
-The guideline will then be reviewed using set criteria (see Appendix A for review form) by members of the commission, or AAFP members at large with appropriate expertise and/or review experience.
+The guideline will then be reviewed using set criteria (see Appendix A for review form) by members of the commission, or AAFPmembers at large with appropriate expertise and/or review experience.
 In certain cases, staff may review guidelines from selected organizations.

 c.
-The member reviewers will then submit comments and a recommendation to staff (see Appendix B for AAFP’s Endorsement Policy).
+The member or staff reviewers will then submit comments and a recommendation to staff (see Appendix B for AAFP’s Endorsement Policy).

 i.
 Endorse—the AAFP fully endorses the guideline

 d.
 Reviewer comments and recommendations will be collated and reviewed by staff and the chairs of CHPS and SCPG.
-If substantial differences occur, with chair approval, the reviewers will discuss and determine if a consensus can be reached.
+If substantial differences occur, the reviewers will discuss and determine if a consensus can be reached.

 e.
-A recommendation will then be given to the SCPG for approval, and upon passing, a vote will be taken at the commission.
+A recommendation will then be given to the SCPG for approval, and if approved, will then be taken to the commission for approval.

 f.
 A recommendation describing the commission’s action will be submitted to the Board or board chair for approval.